Handling errors in processes

 A process contains a sequence of steps that flows from the start event to the end event.
 Occasionally, these steps can generate errors or exceptions.
 In BMC Digital Workplace Catalog, a catalog administrator can use the error events in the workflow designer to capture errors and exceptions and to display appropriate messages.

 Error events overview

 The workflow designer includes the following error events:

 An Error Boundary event captures business errors and exceptions within a process and identifies the process path to be followed to resolve the error.

 A work order is not completed within two business days.
-This business error is captured by the system, and a notification is sent to the manager of a department.
+The system captures this business error, and a notification is sent to the manager of a department.

 A work order is not completed within two business days.
-This business error is captured by the system, and the service request is closed with the details about the error.
+The system captures this business error, and the service request is closed with the details about the error.

 Before you begin

 Open an existing workflow as described in Exploring the workflow designer, or create a workflow as described in Designing a simple workflow.

 Capture of errors and exceptions with the Error Boundary event